GuiaBolso/fixed-length-file-handler/README.md

 ## Features

 - The file is streamed into a sequence of values, and is never loaded in its entirety to the memory.
 You should expect this to have a good performance over a very big file.
-- The Kotlin DSL makes it easier to define the file parsing in a single point, and de sequence processing can be done anywhere
+- The Kotlin DSL makes it easier to define the file parsing in a single point, and the sequence processing can be done anywhere